 The principal or appropriate administrator shall notify a student's parent by phone or in writing of any violation that may result in a detention outside of regular school hours, in-school suspension, out-of-school suspension, or recommendation for expulsion.
 Before being suspended, a student and his/her parent/guardian shall have an informal conference with the appropriate administrator who shall advise the student of the conduct of which he or she is accused and the length of the suspension.
-This conference shall be set within three days of the first day of suspension.
+This conference shall be set within three days of the first day of suspension and may be in person or via phone.